alan-turing-institute/QUIPP-pipeline/doc/report.md

 ### Anonymisation / Pseudonymisation

-The boundary between these anonymisation and pseudonymisation is both fuzzy and drwn in different places by different organisations / references.
+The boundary between these anonymisation and pseudonymisation is both fuzzy and drawn in different places by different organisations / references.

 From page 7 of the [ICO Anonymisation Code of Practice](https://ico.org.uk/media/1061/anonymisation-code.pdf)
 >We use the broad term ‘anonymisation’ to cover various techniques